powerbi-tech/iot-adk-addonkit/Tools/IoTCoreImaging/Docs/New-IoTFFUCIPolicy.md

 ## SYNTAX

 ```
-New-IoTFFUCIPolicy [<CommonParameters>]
+New-IoTFFUCIPolicy
 ```

 ## DESCRIPTION
 This function scans the mounted FFU Main OS partition and creates a CI policy.
 The FFU must be mounted before calling this function.
-This creates an `security\initialpolicy.xml` in the same folder as the FFU.
+This creates an \`security\initialpolicy.xml\` in the same folder as the FFU.

 ## EXAMPLES

-### Example 1
+### EXAMPLE 1
 ```
 New-IoTFFUCIPolicy
 ```

 ## PARAMETERS

-### CommonParameters
-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS